Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

-Shortly after the publication of Wilken~\etal{}, Van Beek and Wilken introduce a CP approach targeting the same processor model~\cite{VanBeek2001}.
-The model contains finite integer scheduling variables \ipvar{s}{i} representing the issue cycle of each instruction $i$.
-Dependency constraints are directly expressed as inequalities on the scheduling variables.
-Similarly to Ertl and Krall~\cite{Ertl1991}, an \emph{alldifferent} constraint~\cite{Regin1994} is used to force a single issue in each cycle.
-The model also contains two types of \emph{implied constraints} (logically redundant constraints that increase the amount of propagation and thus reduce the search space): \begin{inparaenum}[] \item \emph{distance constraints}, which impose a minimum issue distance among the boundary instructions of the regions as defined by Wilken~\etal{}; and \item \emph{predecessor/successor constraints}, which enforce lower/upper bounds on the scheduling variable domains of instructions with multiple predecessors/successors (these constraints can be seen as an application of \emph{edge finding}, a general constraint propagation algorithm~\cite{Baptiste2001}). \end{inparaenum} Van Beek and Wilken demonstrate, using a custom-made solver, that the CP approach is significantly faster (22 times) than the original IP approach for the same basic blocks from the SPEC95 floating-point benchmarks.
+Shortly after the paper of Wilken~\etal{}, van Beek and Wilken introduce a CP approach targeting the same processor model~\cite{VanBeek2001}.
+The model contains finite integer scheduling variables \var{s}{i} (just~$i$ in the original notation) representing the issue cycle of each instruction $i$.
+Similarly to Ertl and Krall, dependency constraints are directly expressed as inequalities on the scheduling variables and an \emph{all-different} global constraint is used to force a single issue in each cycle.
+The model also contains two types of \emph{implied constraints} (logically redundant constraints that increase the amount of constraint propagation and thus reduce the search space): \begin{inparaitem}[] \item \emph{distance constraints}, which impose a minimum issue distance among the boundary instructions of the regions as defined by Wilken~\etal{}; and \item \emph{predecessor/successor constraints}, which enforce lower/upper bounds on the scheduling variable domains of instructions with multiple predecessors/successors (which can be seen as an application of \emph{edge-finding}, a propagation algorithm for global scheduling constraints~\cite{CPH:global}). \end{inparaitem} For example, instruction $\InstrBlt{}$ in the DG of Figure~\ref{fig:dg} yields the predecessor constraint $\noMathVar{s}{\InstrBlt{}} \ge \min \set{\noMathVar{s}{\InstrAdd{}}, \noMathVar{s}{\InstrInc{}}} + 2$ which may improve propagation on the earliest possible issue cycle of $\InstrBlt{}$.
+Van Beek and Wilken demonstrate the effect of combining their implied constraints with a custom, lightweight CP solver: in their experiments, the CP approach is significantly faster (22 times) than the original IP approach for the same basic blocks from the SPEC95 floating-point benchmarks.